zbaker23/server-monks/README.md

 analyzing the context behind the recall election, Ethan Cohen (Reston and CNN) is quoted saying that:

-“\[Although political groups in CA launched efforts to oust Gov. Newsom before the pandemic, the\]quest to collect enough signature petitions to force a recall election took off late last year amid anger about Newsom’s Covid-19 stay-at-home orders and other restrictions.
-And while the governor appeared to be in a strong position to withstand the effort for much of this year, the resurgence of the pandemic \[with the delta variant\] and frustration with the state’s wildfire, drought and homelessness crises has injected an unexpected level of volatility into the race in an overwhelmingly blue state.”
+"$$Although political groups in CA launched efforts to oust Gov. Newsom before the pandemic, the$$quest to collect enough signature petitions to force a recall election took off late last year amid anger about Newsom's Covid-19 stay-at-home orders and other restrictions.
+And while the governor appeared to be in a strong position to withstand the effort for much of this year, the resurgence of the pandemic $$with the delta variant$$ and frustration with the state's wildfire, drought and homelessness crises has injected an unexpected level of volatility into the race in an overwhelmingly blue state."

 The functions and tidy datasets included in this package will thus empower users to ask questions about the different ways in which